sunpy/sunkit-instruments/docs/topic_guide/channel_response.rst

     K(T) = \int\mathrm{d}\lambda\,R(\lambda)S(\lambda,T)\quad[\mathrm{DN}\,\mathrm{pixel}^{-1}\,\mathrm{s}^{-1} \,\mathrm{cm}^5]

-It has a physical type of DN per pixel per unit time per unit emission measure.
+It has a physical type of data number (DN) per pixel per unit time per unit emission measure.
 Note that the temperature response is a function of *both* the instrument properties as well as the atomic physics of the emitting source.
 The temperature response is related to the observed intensity in a given pixel by,